-- One of the primary focus of roadway improvements in the region is improving safety for all users.
-Based on the information in - 8 Existing Conditions (Chapter 3) and the Needs Assessment

-1 (Chapter 4), a number of project specific actions have been 2 identified to address safety and security concerns in the region.
-In 3 addition, the New Hampshire Strategic Highway Safety Plan, the 4 State 5 Percent report that details high crash intersections and 5 segments in the region provide areas of focus for crash reduction 6 efforts.
-While current trends in traffic crashes in the region are 7 showing a recent growth in the number and rate of crashes per 8 100 Million VMT (Refer to Figures 3-12 to 3-16 in Chapter 3) it is 9 unclear if this is a long-term pattern or a more short-term 10 phenomenon.
-In either case, a broad focus on transportation 11 safety will begin to address the problem.
+A primary focus of roadway improvements in the region is improving safety for all users.
+Based on the information in Existing Conditions (Chapter 3) and the Needs Assessment (Chapter 4), a number of project specific actions have been identified to address safety and security concerns in the region.
+In addition, the New Hampshire Strategic Highway Safety Plan and the State Five Percent Report detailing high crash frequency intersections and segments in the region provide areas of focus for crash reduction efforts.
+While the region is seeing recent growth in the number and rate of crashes per 100 Million VMT, it is unclear if this is a long-term pattern.
+In either case, a broad focus on transportation safety will begin to address the problem.